List of bus routes in the Bronx: List of routes

 All routes are operated under New York City Bus except for the Bx23, which is operated under MTA Bus.
 Routes marked with an asterisk (*) run 24 hours a day.
 Connections to New York City Subway stations at the bus routes' terminals are also listed where applicable.

 MTA Regional Bus Operations

+Subway shuttle routes

+The following table lists the scheduled NYC Bus routes that temporarily replace portions of service on the New York City Subway due to system maintenance.